gabotechs/lazaro/docs/SNAKE_ENV.md

 ```
 Now we know how to build a custom environment.

-This is the constructor for the snake game, with all the constant variables and the
+This is the constructor for the snake game, with all the constants and the initial state:
-initial state:
 ```python
 class SnakeEnv(lz.environments.Environment):
     CHANNELS = 4